Javascript is not enabled.

 Medicare can’t share claim or billing information with caregivers unless they have authorization from the Medicare beneficiary.
 Make sure your loved one fills out Medicare’s Authorization to Disclose Personal Health Information form.

-If a Medicare recipient is unable to sign the form, a personal representative can sign if authorized legal documents, such as a power of attorney, are attached.
+If a Medicare recipient is unable to sign the form, someone legally authorized to act on behalf of that individual, often called a personal representative, can sign.
+But copies of the legal documents showing that authority, such as a power of attorney, must be attached.

 Keep in mind that Medicare authorization is different from the paperwork needed to make medical decisions on someone’s behalf.
 For that, you need a health care power of attorney, also called a health care proxy.